• Home

 Gin Vs. Vodka

-While both spirits are used frequently for a modern martini, gin is the historical precedent.
+While both spirits are used frequently for a modern martini cocktail, gin is the historical precedent.
 If you do have a preference for vodka, then nobody is going to hold it against you, but if you want a classic cocktail, opt for gin.
-Or go wild and use both in a Vesper Martini.

 Don't Skip Vermouth

 If vermouth is a new experience for you, it’s tempting to omit it, especially if you’re hesitant about mixing alcohols.
-But it’s an essential part of what makes a martini…a martini.
+But it’s an essential part of what makes a martini cocktail.
 So trust the process and try it out.

 Watch For The Balance

-There’s very little room for error in a martini, since it has so few ingredients, this means you’ll have to resist the urge to add more elements (unless you’re making a flavoured martini of course).
+There’s very little room for error in a martini cocktail, since it has so few ingredients, this means you’ll have to resist the urge to add more elements (unless you’re making a flavoured martini cocktail of course).
 Stick to the proportions and keep it simple to truly emphasise the subtlety of this cocktail.

 Gin Martini

-The classic, the gin martini is the embodiment of timeless elegance and shines with its simplicity.
+The classic, the gin martin cocktail is the embodiment of timeless elegance and shines with its simplicity.

 This drink serves two people.